-6. Audited Financial Statement Review; Quarterly and Annual Reports.
-The Committee will review the annual audited financial statements, the quarterly financial statements and the Company's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," as appropriate, with management and the Auditors.
-The Committee will be responsible for recommending to the Board whether the proposed annual audited financial statements should be included in the Company's Annual Report on Form 10-K.
+7. Audited Financial Statement Review; Quarterly and Annual Reports.
+The Committee will review the annual audited financial statements, the quarterly financial statements and the Company's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," as appropriate, with management and the Auditors prior to filing.
+The Committee will be responsible for recommending to the Board whether the proposed financial statements should be included in the Company's Form 10-K.